Statue of Kimiyuki Sanada Yukimura

 summary

-Of course, there is also a separate article about historical sites related to Shiroishi's famous military commander, Kagetsuna Katakura, and the Katakura family.
-If you are interested, please take a look.
+Of course, we have also compiled a separate article on historical sites related to Katakura Kagetsuna, a famous warlord from the local Shiroishi area, and the Katakura family.
+If you are interested, please take a look

 Other articles